There is a phrase that I like to share with clients regularly regarding boundaries, and that often I need to remind myself! And it’s this:

-I was talking with a dear friend the other day who is going through the grief of her mother passing recently, and unexpectedly.
+I was talking with a dear client the other day who is going through the grief of her mother passing recently, and unexpectedly.
 As you may imagine, her feelings are complex, with waves of varying emotions ebbing and flowing.
 But there is one thing that was making her tear up and feel so unbelievable remorseful, and when she shared it her Inner Critic came out in full force.

 Here’s what it was – she had set a significant boundary with her mother recently, and her mother was very upset about it.
 It resulted in an argument and some real discord while my friend was standing her ground.

 The situation was that she was feeling very “taken advantage of” in ways that were truly detrimental to her own life.
 (Now of course she’s the one who allowed this – no one can take advantage unless we let them).

 But now she had some to realize that it had to stop, and she expressed her own needs and her intention to break apart a dysfunctional and co-dependent pattern.